Partnership Grant Program 2027-2028

 - Operate programs in and/or provide services to one or more of the following PA or NJ counties: Chester, Delaware, Montgomery, Philadelphia, Atlantic, Burlington, Camden, Cape May, Cumberland

-- Offer programs, services, or activities that align with our Education & Mentorship pillar (early learning, childcare, out-of-school-time, literacy, mentoring)
+- Offer programs, services, or activities that align with our Benefits Access & Basic Needs pillar

 - Offer services without regard to age, gender, race, sexual orientation, national origin, religion, or presence of a disability